MikeFang99996/StudentManagement/README.md

 - Open StudentManagement folder using IntelliJ, open StudentMgmt.java.

+- Change the username, password and port number in line 24-26 to yours.

 - In main function, create a new instance of StudentMgmt with the database's port number.
 The code for creating StudentMgmt is given in line 136, replace the parameter with your database's port number.